 Click OK.

-This operation is applicable only to the clusters whose database accounts are configured by using SQL statements.
-The clusters refer to Community-compatible Edition clusters whose engine version is 20.8 or later and that were created after December 27, 2022.
+This operation is applicable only to the clusters whose database accounts are configured using SQL statements.
+This applies to version 20.8 or later Community-compatible Edition clusters that were created after December 27, 2022.

 Execute an SQL statement to grant the required permissions to a specific standard account.

-This operation is applicable only to the clusters whose database accounts are configured by using XML configuration files.
+This operation is applicable only to the clusters whose database accounts are configured using XML configuration files.
 The clusters refer to the following types of clusters:

-Clusters whose engine version is 20.3 or earlier
+Clusters whose engine version is 20.3 or earlier.

 Log on to the ApsaraDB for ClickHouse console.